 How do self-fulfilling prophecies affect leaders and their organizations?

 People rise and fall to your expectations.
 As a leader, it's important to drive positive self-fulfilling prophecies while reducing or even eliminating negative ones.

 Self-fulfilling prophecies can affect leaders and their organizations in a variety of ways, such as:

 If a leader believes that their team is capable, they will work to ensure that the team has the resources needed to be successful while speaking well of the team's abilities to others, who in turn believe in it.
 The team will also be more likely to believe in their ability and work hard to achieve success.
 On the flip side, leaders may have preconceived notions about some of their workers, such as viewing some as more promising and others as lazy.
 This can lead to bias towards these workers, treating them differently and providing unequal levels of opportunities.
-With negative confirmation bias, people will always conform towards a bias no matter how good or competent they are.
+With negative confirmation bias, people will always conform to a bias no matter how good or competent they are.

-This means that the 'promising' ones thrive while the others see themselves as inferior and alter their beliefs and behaviour accordingly - leading to reduced motivation, decreased self-esteem and diminished performance.
+This means that the 'promising' ones thrive while the others see themselves as inferior and alter their beliefs and behavior accordingly - leading to reduced motivation, decreased self-esteem and diminished performance.
 Conversely, those with positive confirmation bias would be more uplifted and have more motivation and opportunities to succeed.